arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 2.80 =

+* Added optional display of EXIF date.
+* Fixed another bug for adding lazy loading attributes for images.

 = 2.77 =

 * Adding of lazy loading turned off by default since this may cause problems with certain themes and plugins.
 You can enable it again manually in the backend settings, if you want to keep this feature.

 = 2.76 =

-* Fix a bug for adding lazy loading attributes for images.
+* Fixed a bug for adding lazy loading attributes for images.

 = 2.75 =